-How To Sex Bearded Dragons – 3 Straightforward Methods To Tell
+How To Sex A Bearded Dragon – 3 Straightforward Methods To Tell

 When Sexing a Bearded Dragon Is Important

-If you need to know how to sex bearded dragons then this post is for you.
-Finding out if your bearded dragon is male or female is not so important if you only intend on having one bearded dragon.
+If you need to know how to sex a bearded dragon then this post is for you.
+Sexing a bearded dragon is not so important if you only intend on having one bearded dragon.
 However, it is essential if you intend to breed or co-habit them.
 Babies generally do well together until they start to mature.